HaoranZhengRaul/haoranzhengraul.github.io/README.md

-Motivated AI researcher ([LinkedIn](https://www.linkedin.com/in/haoran-zheng-04a9551ba/)) with a focus on **Explainable AI**.
+Motivated **AI researcher** ([LinkedIn](https://www.linkedin.com/in/haoran-zheng-04a9551ba/)) with a focus on **Explainable AI**.
 Current Research Assistant at [Epley Lab](https://www.nicholasepley.com/).
-Graduated with an M.S. in Applied Data Science from the University of Chicago with a 4.0 GPA.
-Earned bachelor’s degrees in Economics, Finance, and History as a triple major at The Ohio State University.
-Experienced in teaching roles across STEM fields, including Statistics.
+Graduated with an **M.S. in Data Science from the University of Chicago** with a 4.0 GPA.
+Earned bachelor’s degrees in **Economics, Finance, and History** as a triple major at The Ohio State University.
+Experienced in teaching roles across STEM fields, including **Statistics**.
 Recipient of the Pace Setters Awards.

 ---